 OATS was originally known as Upper Deeside Access Trust and then as Cairngorms Outdoor Access Trust.
 The change to OATS – in 2017 – reflects the growth and expansion of our activities to take in the whole of Scotland, including our success in delivering outdoor access-related projects in both of Scotland’s National Parks and surrounding areas.

-We are funded by a mixture of grants from charitable trusts, Government departments, the Heritage Lottery Fund and, increasingly, revenue from our parking developments at some of the most popular access sites in Scotland, such as Glenmuick in the Cairngorms and the Isle of Skye’s Fairy Pools.
+We are funded by a mixture of grants from charitable trusts, Government departments, the Heritage Lottery Fund and, increasingly, revenue from our parking developments at some of the most popular access sites in Scotland, such as the Fairy Pools on the Isle of Skye.